No matter how exciting a customer finds your SaaS product, one of the first things they want to know is, “How much does it cost?”

 Related Read: Learn about the other SaaS pricing models here.

-Pay-as-you-go can be customized for many companies in a wide variety of industries, but it’s not right for everyone.
+Pay-as-you-go can be applied to companies across multiple software categories, but as with any pricing model, it’s not right for everyone.
 Here’s how you know that pay-as-you-go is a potential fit for your SaaS business.

 If all of your customers use roughly the same amount of resources, you might as well charge them all the same rate.
 Likewise, if you can easily break your customers into two clear groups based on their usage, a tiered plan might suit.